In German town hit by car rampage, carnival goers drink to overcome shock

 German authorities say a 29-year-old German man had been arrested on suspicion of attempted murder and that the motive for his rampage remains unclear.
 A third of those wounded were children.

 Police cordoned off the scene of the rampage as forensic experts gathered evidence.
-A few carnival revelers walked in an out of bars in the town’s medieval center.
-Neighbors leaning over window sills exchanged discussed what had happened.
+A few carnival revelers walked in an out of bars in the town’s medieval centre.
+Neighbours leaning over window sills exchanged discussed what had happened.

 “My first thought was ‘this is a terrorist attack,’” said Peter.
 “Luckily it wasn’t but what happened is shit.”

-In 2016, a Tunisian man with Islamist militant ties plowed a truck into a Christmas market in Berlin, killing 12 people.
+In 2016, a Tunisian man with Islamist militant ties ploughed a truck into a Christmas market in Berlin, killing 12 people.

 At an Italian restaurant near the rampage site, owner David Bufo pointed to half a dozen red hats stacked behind the bar.

-Note: (Editor’s note: Graphic language in paragraph 8)